82deutschmark/Spy-Story1/docs/OpenAI_API_Logging.md

 ## Key Components

 ### 1. `utils/context_manager.py`
-This file contains the core API logging functionality:
+This file contains the core API logging functionality:  AND IT SHOULD NOT!!!

-- `configure_logging()`: Sets up logging configuration for the entire application
+- `configure_logging()`: Sets up logging configuration for the entire application  WHY?!?!
+THIS SEEMS WRONG!!
 - `OpenAIContextManager`: Stateless service class that handles API interactions
-- `process_api_call()`: Centralized method for making API calls with robust logging
+- `process_api_call()`: Centralized method for making API calls with robust logging  NO LOGGING!!!
-- `test_api_logging()`: Helper function for testing the logging system
+- `test_api_logging()`: Helper function for testing the logging system  NOOO!!!
+BAD!!!

 ### 2. `test_api_logging.py`
 A standalone script that demonstrates API request logging: